mourningsundove/mourningsundove/README.md

 BYI, I am chronically ill, while people  often keep those  things to themselves ; I don't.
 I think it's  important for  people to know what they're  getting into when they  start interacting with a new person, especially because not everyone can handle  this.
 I  am  taking this opportunity to  say that apart  from AD(H)D,  I have been diagnosed with GAD  (Generalized Anxiety Disorder)  and  Depression.
 Again, this is only  to  sensibilize  you about the kind  of person  you  could be interacting with  !

+I am also strongly against generative AI.
+If you think it is okay to ruin our planet, firmly block me.
+There is no "art" or "creativeness" in an artificial intelligence that feeds off earth's resources.